wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--disable-gzip`: Prevent response bodies from being gzipped.

+`--disable-request-logging`: Prevent requests and responses from being sent to the notifier.
+Use this when performance testing as it will save memory and CPU even when info/verbose logging is not enabled.

 `--permitted-system-keys`: Comma-separated list of regular expressions for names of permitted environment variables and system properties accessible from response templates.
 Only has any effect when templating is enabled.
 Defaults to `wiremock.*`.

 `--help`: Show command line help